Improving Diversity of Commonsense Generation by Large Language Models via In-Context Learning: LLM Prompt Templates

 We use \texttt{GPT3.5-turbo} to predict the diversity of a given set of sentences using the prompt shown in \autoref{fig:diversitygpt}.
 This prompt uses five diversity categories (i.e. \emph{very similar}, \emph{somewhat similar}, \emph{neutral}, \emph{somewhat diverse}, and \emph{highly diverse}) with increasing diversity with their definitions.
 Next, the set of sentences to be evaluated for their diversity is presented.
 Finally, the expected output format of the predictions is described at the end of the prompt.
 As recommended by~\citet{chen:2023:summarization}, we do not require the \ac{LLM} to provide reasons for its predictions because it sometimes forces the model to focus on the reason generation than the prediction.

-After the LLM's evaluation, the classification are mapped to values from 1 to 5 where 1 being highly similar to 5 being highly diverse.
-For each sentences set, we request the \ac{LLM} to perform the evaluation three times and take the average score.
+After the LLM's evaluation, the predictions are mapped to values from 1 to 5 where 1 being highly similar to 5 being highly diverse.
+For each sentences set, we take the average of \ac{LLM} predictions over three independent runs.